2023 Solar Incentives Guide for Kingston, NY - Tax Credits & Rebates

 4. within the date range specified by a particular incentive.

-Specific incentives, including those run by the New York government or by your county/municipality, could have additional qualifications.
-Talk to your local Kingston solar installer to discover what incentives your project may qualify for.
+Specific incentives, including those given out by the New York government or by your county/municipality, could have additional qualifications.
+Speak with your local Kingston solar installer to discover what incentives your project will qualify for.

-How much will solar panels save me on my electric bill in Kingston annually?
+How much will a solar system save me annually on my electric bill in Kingston?

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.